yamilelias/wp-chained-quiz/readme.txt

 3. And of course you can define different results depending on the total points collected in the quiz

 == Changelog ==

+= Version 1.3.1 =
+- Started a new fork in this repository
+- Added translations for Spanish (MX and ES)
+- Add a plugin icon

 = Version 1.3 =
 - Added variable {{user-name}} to show logged in user's name in the quiz final screen or the automated email.